Can You Install Carpet Without Padding?

 Modern carpets and padding is making this problem less of an issue as the years go on, some of the carpets you these days are quite impressive in how they deal with liquids.
 But nothing is perfect so you need to keep in mind spills and odors.

-3. Don’t Put Padding In Rentals
+3. Rentals

-4. Padding Is An Extra Cost
+4. An Extra Cost

 Most carpet sellers and installers charge extra for padding.
 It’s not as expensive as the carpet but it’s also not free, the cost for it has to come from somewhere.